DinossauroBebado/ESP_VSCODE-Tutorials-/UPLOADO OVER THE AIR/README.md

 # Get the ip
 - In the serial monitor should print the ip of the ESP
-- You should be able to get the ip by  your router
+- You should  also be able to get the ip by  your router
-- In the browser time the ip
+- In the browser type the ip
 - Should load the page
 # Upload
 - Now go to ip/upload